Herreos/Flyon/README.md

 Data Tier is responsible for connection with database and handle its requests and responses.

-There were also appended simple unit tests by using XUnit.
+There are also appended simple unit tests by using XUnit.